What is Management by Objectives? Here’s all you need to know

 Benefits of Management by Objectives

-3. Accountability and performance measurement: MBO assigns specific goals, enabling managers to track progress, identify areas for improvement, and also recognize high performers, driving continuous improvement.
+3. Accountability and performance measurement: Specific goals allow managers to track progress and recognize high performers.

 4. Communication and collaboration: MBO promotes open communication and collaboration, fostering teamwork, knowledge sharing, and synergy across departments.